Server Settings and General Defaults

 In this section, you can specify which project KPIs you would like to appear on the Project Workspace and in KPI summary dashboards.
 How these KPIs are calculated are defined in Administration > Ranking.
 See Setting Up Scoring and Ranking Criteria for more details.
 Rather than calculated KPIs, some organizations prefer to create their own User Defined Fields for Green/Yellow/Red indicators for various elements, such as Scope, Risk, Schedule, Cost, Quality, etc., which can be manually updated by project managers.

 Reporting Server Settings

 Reporting Server settings are part of the technical installation of the application, which PDWare will guide you through.

 Saving Your Changes

 Once your settings have been updated, remember to click Save Settings at the bottom right of the page.
-Note that you can also Export the settings to a CSV file, and you can reset your settings to the factory settings.
-Use caution in doing this.
+Note that you can also Export the settings to a CSV file via the Export button the in bottom right, and you can reset your settings to the factory settings via the Reset button.
+Use extreme caution in doing this.